SINTEF/dlite/README.md

   - Fully implemented metadata model as presented by Thomas Hagelien
   - Builtin HDF5 and JSON storage plugins
   - Plugin system for user-provided storage drivers
+  - Memory for metadata and instances is reference counted
+  - Lookup of metadata and instances via global paths (initiated from the DLITE_STORAGES environment variable)
   - Template-based code generation (includes templates for C, Fortran templates are planned)
   - Mappings (in development)